meenakshi02502/GenieAd/README.md

-# GenieAd
-AdGenie helps users generate engaging marketing content simply by describing their product or idea.

 #  AdGenie – Generate Creative Ad Copy Instantly

 AdGenie is a fun and simple web app that helps you generate creative, catchy ad copy for your products or ideas.
 Just type in your product, click **Generate Copy**, and let AdGenie work its magic!